Michael-G-2023/Michael-G-2023/README.md

 Hello to all who may read.

-I am Michael Giurcanu, and I am currently a senior at the University of Chicago Laboratory Schools.
+I am Michael Giurcanu, and I am currently a freshman at Purdue University in West Lafayette, Indiana for ECE or AERO ENG.

 Take a look and see some of the things that I have done over the years.

-Projects are labled alongside the year that they were completed.
+Projects are labeled alongside the year that they were completed.

-I had an internship opportunity, and I also put the code for that in here as well.
-In the project file is a poster of my project that I presented in a symposium.